craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Mar 3, 2020
+* In Vim, use `H` and `L` to move to the top and bottom of the page.
+Knowing this, you should never need to move the cursor through the page to start scrolling.

 # Feb 26, 2020
 * [ABI](https://stackoverflow.com/questions/2171177/what-is-an-application-binary-interface-abi) is an acronym for "Application Binary Interface", which can be thought of as an API that has been compiled to the machine language level.
 ABI's are important when some piece of code relies on an external binary.